litmus-web/Hydra/docs/usage/README.md

   run()
 ```

-After we've added the nessesary code to our files we can run the server!
+### 3) Running with CLI

-**Running the server**
+After we've added the nessesary code to our files we can run the server using:

 `hydra --app "my_file:app" --adapter "asgi" --host "0.0.0.0:5050"`

 Hey presto!
 We now have a running server!